 Understandably, a warning like the red one above would put anybody off visiting your site, and most people would instantly click the ‘Back to safety’ button and abandon their visit.

 This can have a huge impact on your traffic.
-Recently, a client of mine had this exact problem which resulted in a 20% drop in organic traffic year on year.
+Recently, a company approached us whose site had been hacked, and even after the issue was resulted they experienced a 20% drop in organic traffic year on year.